Buick Regal: eAssist

-2014 Update
+2014 update

-GM revealed an updated 2014 Regal at the 2013 New York Auto Show.
-Changes include a revised interior and exterior, a boost in performance for the CXL Turbo up to 258 hp (192 kW) and 295 lb·ft (400 N·m) of torque, and an available all-wheel drive option offered for the 2.0L engine/6-speed automatic transmission equipped vehicles.
-Changes for the GS include revised interior and exterior, a drop in power to match that of the CXL Turbo, and available an all-wheel-drive option offered for the 2.0L / six-speed automatic transmission equipped vehicles.
-The six-speed manual transmission is still offered, but only in the front-wheel-drive variant.
-Buick's VentiPorts have reappeared starting with 2014 models, a styling feature unique to Buick that dates back to 1949.
+GM presented an updated 2014 Regal at the 2013 New York Auto Show.
+Changes included a revised interior and exterior, an increase to 258 hp (192 kW) and 295 lb·ft (400 N·m) of torque for the CXL Turbo and an available all-wheel drive option for the 2.0L engine/6-speed automatic transmission equipped vehicles.
+Changes for the GS included revised interior and exterior, a drop in power to match that of the CXL Turbo, and available an all-wheel-drive option offered for the 2.0L / six-speed automatic transmission equipped vehicles.
+The six-speed manual transmission was offered in the front-wheel-drive variant.
+Buick's VentiPorts reappeared starting with 2014 models, a styling feature first used by Buick in 1949.

-Several new safety features were added for the 2014 year, which include forward collision warning, lane-departure warning, blind-spot monitoring, rear cross-traffic alert, and a following-distance indicator.
+For model year 2014, safety features included forward collision warning, lane-departure warning, blind-spot monitoring, rear cross-traffic alert, and a following-distance indicator.
 The foregoing are all part of a Driver Confidence package, while collision preparation, which pre-loads the brake system ahead of an imminent collision, and adaptive cruise control are available separately.

 Sixth generation (2018)

-On April 4, 2017, the sixth-generation 2018 Buick Regal was introduced at the GM Design Dome in Warren, Michigan; sales of the model line began in China on July 21, 2017.
-In line with the previous generation, the Regal was developed by Opel in Germany as a counterpart of the Opel/Vauxhall Insignia, with Australia and New Zealand receiving the model line as the Holden ZB Commodore.
-Production of the American-market Regal was moved back from GM Canada to Opel in Russelsheim.
+On April 4, 2017, GM presented the sixth-generation 2018 Buick Regal at the GM Design Dome in Warren, Michigan; sales of the model line began in China on July 21, 2017.
+As with the Buick Cascada, the Regal became a captive import, as Buick sourced production of the model line entirely from Opel in Rüsselsheim.
+Derived from the Opel/Vauxhall Insignia B, the American-market Regal also gained a third divisional counterpart, as the model became the basis of the Holden ZB Commodore (the final generation of the Commodore line).

-Shifting away from the previous 4-door sedan bodystyle, the Regal was expanded to a five-door liftback sedan and a 5-door station wagon (the first Buick station wagon since the 1996 Roadmaster and Century Estates).
-Both the liftback and the wagon were shared with the Insignia and the Commodore.
+The Regal moved to the GM E2XX (third-generation Epsilon) platform, adding 3.6 inches of wheelbase.
+While most closely related to the ninth (final) generation Chevrolet Malibu, it also shared its underpinnings with the third-generation Buick LaCrosse.
+Though growing in size, a key objective of the platform update was weight reduction, with 300-500 lb of curb weight removed.

+In a major design change, the Regal four-door sedan became exclusive to China, with all Regal sedans in North America moving to a five-door liftback configuration.
+The Regal TourX station wagon was introduced for 2018, becoming the first Regal station wagon since 1983.